I take a cold shower every morning.

 Sensing weakness, my mind applies pressure, “You can miss one day?
 What is one day?
 No one will know.
 It’s just one day.”

-I start to cave, “Of course no one will know.
+I start to negotiate with myself, “Of course, no one will know.
 One day is no big deal.
 Everyone takes a day off now and then.”

 “I will know.”